kokkos/kokkos.github.io/content/blog/blog-post-05.md

 * If a package is part of Kokkos, it discourages alternatives
   * But that does help to get collaboration
 * Maybe a hierarchy of tightly coupled projects and loosely coupled projects
-* Maybe a lost of external libraries based on Kokkos
+* Maybe a list of external libraries based on Kokkos
   * Maybe a way for projects to be marked as such
   * Automated by P/R